abd-bangash/lexical-analyzer/README.md

 john.greet();
 ```
 ### 8.3 Access Modifiers:
-1.	open: Public access, allowing the class member to be accessed from anywhere.
+1.	open: Public access, allowing the class member to be accessed from anywhere.<br>
-2.	sealed: Protected access, allowing the class member to be accessed only within the class and its subclasses.
+2.	sealed: Protected access, allowing the class member to be accessed only within the class and its subclasses.<br>
-3.	closed: Private access, restricting the class member to be accessed only within the class itself.
+3.	closed: Private access, restricting the class member to be accessed only within the class itself.<br>
-4.	shared: Internal access, allowing access within the same module or package but not outside of it.
+4.	shared: Internal access, allowing access within the same module or package but not outside of it.<br>
-5.	general: For class-level access, indicating that the member belongs to the class itself rather than instances of the class.
+5.	general: For class-level access, indicating that the member belongs to the class itself rather than instances of the class.<br>

 ## 9. Input/Output
 ### 9.1 Print to Console